While We're Young (film): Release

-The film premiered at the 2014 Toronto International Film Festival on September 6, 2014.
-Shortly after, A24 acquired distribution rights to the film for $4 million.
+While We're Young had its world premiere in the Special Presentations section of the Toronto International Film Festival on September 6, 2014.
+Shortly afterward, A24 acquired US distribution rights to the film for $4 million.
+The film opened in theaters in New York City and Los Angeles on March 27, 2015, before expanding nationwide in April.

 Reception

 Box office

-The film opened in limited release on March 27, 2015, and earned $227,688, ranking number 24 in the box office that weekend.
-On April 17, the film was given a wide release and grossed $1,438,384, ranking number 12.
-The film eventually grossed $7,587,485 domestically, more than all of Baumbach's previous films in the United States box office.
+While We're Young opened in limited release in the United States on March 27, 2015, and earned $227,688, ranking number 24 in the box office that weekend.
+On April 17, the film was given a wide release and grossed $1.4 million, ranking number 12.
+The film eventually grossed $7.6 million domestically, more than all of Baumbach's previous films in the United States box office.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 84%, based on 208 reviews, with an average rating of 7.3/10.
-The site's consensus is "Poignant and piercingly honest, While We're Young finds writer-director Noah Baumbach delivering some of his funniest lines through some of his most relatable characters."
-On Metacritic the film has a weighted average score of 77 out of 100, based on reviews from 44 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 202 reviews, with an average rating of 7.3/10.
+The website's critics consensus reads, "Poignant and piercingly honest, While We're Young finds writer-director Noah Baumbach delivering some of his funniest lines through some of his most relatable characters."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 77, based on reviews from 44 critics, indicating "generally favorable" reviews.

-Peter Debruge of Variety wrote: "Though While We’re Young is primarily a comedy—and a very funny one at that, managing to be both blisteringly of-the-moment and classically zany in the same breath—Baumbach has bitten off several serious topics, for which laughter serves as the most agreeable way to engage."
+Peter Debruge of Variety wrote: "Though While We're Young is primarily a comedy—and a very funny one at that, managing to be both blisteringly of-the-moment and classically zany in the same breath—Baumbach has bitten off several serious topics, for which laughter serves as the most agreeable way to engage."

-Richard Roeper of the Chicago Sun-Times wrote: "If While We’re Young hadn’t gone quite so broad at the finish line, it would be a contender for my favorite movie of the still-young year."
+Richard Roeper of the Chicago Sun-Times wrote: "If While We're Young hadn't gone quite so broad at the finish line, it would be a contender for my favorite movie of the still-young year."

 Todd McCarthy of The Hollywood Reporter called it a "mostly engaging but only fitfully inspired serio-comedy."